mpampuch/pytorch-notes/README.md

 - `EfficientNet_B0_Weights` is the model architecture weights we'd like to use (there are many differnt model architecture options in `torchvision.models`).
 - `DEFAULT` means the *best available* weights (the best performance in ImageNet).

+> [!NOTE]
-**Note**: Depending on the model architecture you choose, you may also see other options such as `IMAGENET_V1` and `IMAGENET_V2` where generally the higher version number the better.
+> Depending on the model architecture you choose, you may also see other options such as `IMAGENET_V1` and `IMAGENET_V2` where generally the higher version number the better.
 Though if you want the best available, `DEFAULT` is the easiest option.
 See the [`torchvision.models` documentation](https://pytorch.org/vision/main/models.html) for more.

 Now to access the transforms assosciated with the weights, you can use the `transforms()` method.
 This is essentially saying "get the data transforms that were used to train the `EfficientNet_B0_Weights` on ImageNet".